Equimultiplicity in Hilbert-Kunz theory: A uniform convergence result

 for all $q'$ and all $q \geq q_0$.
 In particular, the bisequence

 converges uniformly with respect to $q$. \end{corollary} \begin{proof} First, we reduce to the case where $R$ is F-finite.
-Using the recipe in Remark~\ref{ffinitefication}, we can find a faithfully flat F-finite extension $S$ of $R$ such that $\mf mS$ is the maximal ideal of $S$.
+Using the standard construction (\cite[Corollary~3.5]{Tucker}), we can find a faithfully flat F-finite extension $S$ of $R$ such that $\mf mS$ is the maximal ideal of $S$.
 Hence, for any Artinian $R$-module $A$, $\length_S (A \otimes_R S) = \length_R (A)$.

 Now, there is $q_0 = p^{e_0}$ such that $(\sqrt{0S})^{q_0} = 0$.
-Naturally, $N = F_*^{e_0} (S \otimes_R M)$ is a $S_{red}$-module, where $S_{red} = S/\sqrt{0S}$.
-Since $S_{red}$ is reduced and F-finite, we can apply Theorem~\ref{F-finite convergence} and find a constant $C$ such that
+Naturally, $N = F_*^{e_0} (S \otimes_R M)$ is a $S$-module, where $S = S/\sqrt{0S}$.
+Since $S$ is reduced and F-finite, we can apply Theorem~\ref{F-finite convergence} and find a constant $C$ such that

 for all $q, q'$.

 Now, observe that

 So,